strimzi/proposals/06x-new-kafka-roller.md

          numReconfigAttempts: 0
          numRetries: 0
 ```
-3. `combined-3` state becomes `SERVING` and since its `numRestartAttempts` is greater than 1, the roller checks the rest of the nodes.
+3. `mixed-3` state becomes `SERVING` and since its `numRestartAttempts` is greater than 1, the roller checks the rest of the nodes.
 4. The roller checks which node is the active controller and finds that `controller-0` is.
 It then sends a request to the active controller via AdminClient to describe its `controller.quorum.fetch.timeout` config value.
 5. It then considers restarting `controller-1` and checks if the quorum health would be impacted.
-The operator sends a request to to the active controller to describe the quorum replication state.
+The operator sends a request to the active controller to describe the quorum replication state.
 It finds that majority of the follower controllers have caught up with the quorum leader within the `controller.quorum.fetch.timeout.ms`.
 6. The roller restarts `controller-1` as it has no impact on the quorum health.
 When it has `SERVING` state, the roller repeats the quorum check and restarts `controller-2` and then `controller-0`.
-7. It then considers restarting `combined-4`, so it performs quorum healthcheck and then availability check.
-Both check passes therefore `combined-4` is restarted.
-The same is repeated for `combined-5`.
+7. It then considers restarting `mixed-4`, so it performs quorum healthcheck and then availability check.
+Both check passes therefore `mixed-4` is restarted.
+The same is repeated for `mixed-5`.
-8. All controller and combined nodes have `SERVING` state and `numRestartAttempts` set to 1, therefore the roller checks the broker nodes.
+8. All the controller and mixed nodes have `SERVING` state and `numRestartAttempts` set to greater than 1.
+This means, they have been successfuly restarted, therefore the roller considers restarting the broker nodes.
-9. It sends a request to describe all the topic partitions, and the following list of topics is returned:
+9. It sends requests to describe all the topic partitions and their `min.insync.replicas` configuration, and the following list of topics is returned:
 ```
-topic("topic-A"), Replicas(9, 10, 11), ISR(9, 10)
+topic("topic-A"), Replicas(9, 10, 11), ISR(9, 10), MinISR(2)
-topic("topic-B"), Replicas(6, 7, 8), ISR(6, 7, 8)
+topic("topic-B"), Replicas(6, 7, 8), ISR(6, 7, 8), MinISR(2)
-topic("topic-C"), Replicas(10, 8, 6), ISR(10, 8, 6)
+topic("topic-C"), Replicas(10, 8, 6), ISR(10, 8, 6), MinISR(2)
-topic("topic-D"), Replicas(7, 9, 11), ISR(7, 9, 11)
+topic("topic-D"), Replicas(7, 9, 11), ISR(7, 9, 11), MinISR(2)
-topic("topic-E"), Replicas(6, 10, 11), ISR(6, 10, 11)
+topic("topic-E"), Replicas(6, 10, 11), ISR(6, 10, 11), MinISR(2)
 ```
-They are configured with `min.insync.replica` of 2.

 10. The roller batches the nodes that do not have any topic partition in common and the following batches are created:
 - (11, 8) - `broker-11` and `broker-8` do not share any topic partitions.
 - (7) - `broker-7` and `broker-10` do not share any topic partitions, however topic-A is at min ISR, therefore 10 cannot be restarted and is removed from the batch.
 - (6) - `broker-6` and `broker-9` do not share any topic partitions, however topic-A is at min ISR, therefore 9 cannot be restarted and is removed from the batch.

-11. The roller picks the largest batch containing `broker-11` and `broker-8` and restarts them.
-It waits forthe nodes to have `SERVING` and then `LEADING_ALL_PREFERRED` state.
+11. The roller picks the largest batch containing `broker-11` and `broker-8` and restarts them together.
+It waits for the nodes to have `SERVING` and then `LEADING_ALL_PREFERRED` state.
-12. It then restarts the batch containing only `broker-7` and restart it.
+12. It then restarts the batch containing only `broker-7`.
 It waits for it to have `SERVING` and then `LEADING_ALL_PREFERRED` state.
-13. It then restarts the batch containing only `broker-6` and restart it.
+13. It then restarts the batch containing only `broker-6`.
 It times out waiting for it to have `SERVING` state because it's still performing log recovery.
 14. The roller retries waiting for `broker-6` to have `SERVING` state for a number of times and results in the following context:
 ```
          nodeRef: broker-6/6